PurviAgrawal/RawWaveform_relevanceWeighted_representations/README.md

-# Interpretable 2-stage representation learning from raw waveform for automatic speech recognition.
+# 2-stage representation learning from raw waveform for automatic speech recognition.

 A relevance weighting scheme is proposed that allows the interpretation of the speech representations during the forward propagation of the model itself.
 The relevance weighting is achieved using a sub-network approach that performs the task of feature selection.